How to Roster Students with Google Classroom

 If you’re familiar with educational technology, you’ll know what a powerful tool Google Classroom is.
 Luckily, ClassHook has added functionality so that you can take advantage of both platforms!
 You can ensure your students have access to the videos and discussions you assign them by rostering your Google Classroom with ClassHook.
-All you’ll need is a premium ClassHook account, and a Google Classroom class (or you can make one now).
+All you’ll need is a Google Classroom account (or you can make one now).

 Step One: Go to Your Courses on ClassHook

 You begin the rostering process by going to your “courses” page on ClassHook.
 You can get here from the homepage (your dashboard) by clicking the small arrow next to your profile name in the upper right corner, and then clicking “My Classes”.